 This type of testing is incredibly important because it ensures that all of your enterprise systems work together correctly.
-Imagine the disruption to internal end-user workflows if your Kronos changes don’t ‘play well’ with your legacy platforms.
+Imagine the disruption to internal end-user workflows if your UKG changes don’t ‘play well’ with your legacy platforms.
 Even more concerning, consider the impact on your customers.
 Systems integration testing allows you to fix possible issues before they’re released to your end-users.

 Systems integration testing goes beyond a basic exchange of data and looks closely at the context of this exchange.
 Instead, this type of testing seeks to validate the business use cases for each interface by testing them individually.
-This upfront process eliminates any production issues when your Kronos changes go live.
+This upfront process eliminates any production issues when your UKG changes go live.